kartoza/docker-postgis/README.md

 that you should remove this parameter afterwards.
 Because, if it was not omitted, it will always recreate new db cluster after every container restarts.

+#### Postgres Encoding

+The database cluster is initialised with the following encoding settings

+`
+-E "UTF8" --lc-collate="en_US.UTF-8" --lc-ctype="en_US.UTF-8"
+`

+or

+`
+-E "UTF8" --lc-collate="C.UTF-8" --lc-ctype="C.UTF-8"
+`

+If you use default `DATADIR` location.

+If you need to setup a database cluster with other encoding parameters you need to pass the environment variables when you initialize the cluster.

+* -e DEFAULT_ENCODING="UTF8"
+* -e DEFAULT_COLLATION="en_US.UTF-8"
+* -e DEFAULT_CTYPE="en_US.UTF-8"

+Initializing a new cluster can be done by using different `DATADIR` location and mounting an empty volume.
+Or use parameter `RECREATE_DATADIR` to forcefully delete the current cluster and create a new one.
+Make sure to remove parameter `RECREATE_DATADIR` after creating the cluster.

 #### Basic configuration

 You can use the following environment variables to pass a